-Invest in Hardwood Floor Refinishing with The Floor Store in the Bay Area, CA
+Investing in Hardwood Refinishing in the Bay Area

-However, the ability to refinish your floor is not infinite; it is directly related to the physical thickness of the wood layer above the tongue-and-groove joint, often called the “wear layer.”
+However, the ability to refinish your wood floor is not infinite.
+Hardwood refinishing is directly related to the physical thickness of the wood layer above the tongue-and-groove joint, often called the “wear layer.”
+We believe that understanding this critical dimension is essential for any homeowner considering a hardwood purchase or planning a future hardwood restoration project.

-- The Critical Measurement: The thickness that truly matters for refinishing is the distance from the top surface of the board down to the very top of the tongue-and-groove joint.
+- Hardwood Flooring Thickness: Hardwood thickness truly matters for refinishing, as it is the distance from the top surface of the board down to the very top of the tongue-and-groove joint.
 Once the sander wears down past the tongue joint, you compromise the structural integrity of the entire floor, and you risk hitting the nails that secure the plank to the subfloor.

-- Total Refinishes: In a standard 3/4-inch solid hardwood plank, the wear layer above the joint is substantial enough to allow for 5 to 7 full, deep sandings over its lifespan.
-This equates to a floor that can easily last 75 to 100+ years, assuming the refinishing is done correctly by a professional.
-This depth is what makes solid hardwood the gold standard for longevity.
+- Total Hardwood Refinishes: In a standard 3/4-inch solid hardwood plank, the wear layer above the joint is substantial enough to allow for 5 to 7 full, deep sandings over its lifespan.
+Your floor can easily last 75 to 100+ years, assuming the refinishing is done correctly by a professional.
+Solid hardwood is the gold standard for longevity thanks to this depth.

 - Veneer Thickness: Engineered hardwood veneers can range dramatically, usually measured in millimeters (mm).